run-ai/docs/docs/Researcher/best-practices/env-variables.md

 ## Motivation

 There may be use cases where your container may need to uniquely identify the Job it is currently running in.
-A typical use case is for saving job artifacts under a unique name.
+A typical use case is for saving Job artifacts under a unique name.

 Run:AI provides environment variables you can use.
 These variables are guaranteed to be unique even if the Job is preempted or evicted and then runs again.